jsszhh/Google_Certificate_Capstone/Part 3. Visualization & Wrapping Up Findings/Intro_to_Visuals.md

 Visuals created in Tableau are used for presenting to stakeholders or clients with less understanding of statistical modeling concepts.

-Visuals created in Python are used for presenting to an audience with greater understanding of statistics.
+Visuals created in Python are used for presenting to an audience with greater understanding of statistics and the underlying predictive/analytical meaning of the statistical method.